7 Free PowerPoint Alternatives for Your Presentation Needs

 7. Haiku Deck / Prezi / Slid.es

-These three web tools are actually independent and unaffiliated with each other, but I’m grouping them together because they’re all alike in one way: their free versions only allow for public presentations that are published online and searchable.
+These three web tools are independent and unaffiliated with each other, but I’m grouping them together because they all share one important characteristic: their free versions only support public presentations that are published online and searchable by anyone.

 Whether you choose Haiku Deck, Prezi, or Slid.es, all you have to do is use the respective online editor to build your presentation.
 In the case of Haiku Deck, audience members can even view your presentation through a mobile app.

-Obviously these aren’t the best choices for business or otherwise private projects, but if you don’t care whether or not strangers can access your presentation—or if you want strangers to see it—then these services can be quite useful.
+Obviously, these aren’t the best choices for business needs or private projects, but if you don’t care whether or not strangers can access your presentation—or if you want strangers to see it—then these free services can be quite useful.

-You can always unlock private presentations by upgrading to a paid account, starting at $5 per month for Haiku Deck, $5 per month for Prezi, and $6 per month for Slid.es.
+You can always unlock private presentations by upgrading to a paid account, starting at $10/mo for Haiku Deck, $7/mo for Prezi, and $5/mo for Slid.es.

-There’s no one-size-fits-all solution when it comes to PowerPoint alternatives.
-LibreOffice is probably the closest real clone that you’ll find, but Zoho Show and Google Slides are both great if you prefer a cloud-based tool over a desktop tool.
+There’s no one-size-fits-all solution when it comes to Microsoft PowerPoint alternatives.
+LibreOffice is the closest real clone that you’ll find, but Google Slides and Zoho Show are both great if you prefer a web-based tool over a desktop tool.